ashishtayal89/learngit/README.md

 	1. Create a heroku account and install "heroku gem".
 	2. Run ```heroku create```.
 This command does a few things :
 		1. Creates a remote repo and provides a SSH address for it.
-		2. Addes the remote repo to the list of repo in the local with the alias heroku.
+		2. Adds the remote repo to the list of repo in the local with the alias heroku.
 	3. Run ```git remote -v``` to see the added remote heroku repo
 	4. Run ```git push heroku master``` to push the local branch to heroku, which will deploy this branch.